Back Porch Saga

 “I’ve been out here a few times, to pick up some things, but I haven’t spent the night since then,” said Tina, “There hasn’t been anything else strange that has happened since then.
 Has the FBI told you anything?”

-“They are pretty sure that The Brotherhood was involved with the intruder on your farm; they couldn’t talk about it,” said Sean, “We left Virginia as soon as we could.”
+“They are pretty sure that The Brotherhood was involved with the intruder on your farm; they wouldn’t talk about it,” said Sean, “We left Virginia as soon as we could.”

 “And you, Emily?
 What did they tell you?" asked Tina.